300 (film): Historical accuracy

-The director of 300, Zack Snyder, stated in an MTV interview that "the events are 90 percent accurate.
+Snyder stated in an MTV interview that "the events are 90 percent accurate.
 It's just in the visualization that it's crazy....
 I've shown this movie to world-class historians who have said it's amazing.
 They can't believe it's as accurate as it is."
 Nevertheless, he also said the film is "an opera, not a documentary.
 That's what I say when people say it's historically inaccurate."
 He was also quoted in a BBC News story as saying that the film is, at its core "a fantasy film".
-He also describes the film's narrator, Dilios, as "a guy who knows how not to wreck a good story with truth."
+He also describes the film's narrator, Dilios, as "a guy who knows how not to wreck a good story with truth".

-In an interview the 300 writer Frank Miller, he stated, "The inaccuracies, almost all of them, are intentional.
+In an interview, Miller stated, "The inaccuracies, almost all of them, are intentional.
 I took those chest plates and leather skirts off of them for a reason.
 I wanted these guys to move and I wanted 'em to look good.
 I knocked their helmets off a fair amount, partly so you can recognize who the characters are.
 Spartans, in full regalia, were almost indistinguishable except at a very close angle.
 Another liberty I took was, they all had plumes, but I only gave a plume to Leonidas, to make him stand out and identify him as a king.
 I was looking for more an evocation than a history lesson.
 The best result I can hope for is that if the movie excites someone, they'll go explore the histories themselves.
 Because the histories are endlessly fascinating."

-Dr. Kaveh Farrokh, in the paper "The 300 Movie: Separating Fact from Fiction," noted that the film falsely portrayed "the Greco-Persian Wars in binary terms: the democratic, good, rational 'Us' versus the tyrannical, evil and irrational, 'other' of the ever-nebulous (if not exotic) 'Persia.
+Kaveh Farrokh, in the paper "The 300 Movie: Separating Fact from Fiction", noted that the film falsely portrayed "the Greco-Persian Wars in binary terms: the democratic, good, rational 'Us' versus the tyrannical, evil and irrational, 'other' of the ever-nebulous (if not exotic) 'Persia'".
 He highlighted three points regarding the contribution of the Achaemenid Empire to the creation of democracy and human rights: "The founder of the Achaemenid Empire, Cyrus the Great, was the world's first emperor to openly declare and guarantee the sanctity of human rights and individual freedom....
 Cyrus was a follower of the teachings of Zoroaster, the founder of one of the world's oldest monotheistic religions....
 When Cyrus defeated King Nabonidus of Babylon, he officially declared the freedom of the Jews from their Babylonian captivity.
 This was the first time in history that a world power had guaranteed the survival of the Jewish people, religion, customs and culture."
 He abolished slavery.